ParsanIT/PIT-Change-Forum-Language/README.md

 ### Where is this plugin useful?

+0- Completing the `config_settings.lang.php` file based on `settings.xml`, which is automatically and accurately converted.

 1- When a client or you have already installed MyBB and you want to completely change its language.

 2- When you want to completely and temporarily change the forum to another language for a trial or training version.